Room on Fire

-Room on Fire is the second studio album by American rock band the Strokes, released on October 28, 2003, through RCA Records.
+Room on Fire is the second studio album by American rock band the Strokes, released on October 21, 2003, through RCA Records.
 Its title is derived from a lyric in the song "Reptilia".

-Room on Fire received positive reviews upon its release, and reached number four on the US Billboard 200 (where it went on to sell 597,000 units by October 2006 and was certified gold) and number two on the UK Albums Chart.
+The album received positive reviews upon its release and reached number four on the US Billboard 200, where it went on to sell 597,000 units by October 2006, earning a gold certification from the Recording Industry Association of America (RIAA).
+It also reached number two on the UK Albums Chart.
 Three singles were released from the album: "12:51", "Reptilia", and "The End Has No End".

 Recording

 Immediately after touring for their debut album Is This It, the Strokes returned to the studio.
 They hired Radiohead producer Nigel Godrich, but fired him when, according to the band, their work together proved "soulless".
 Godrich said of the failed collaboration: "The problem there was that me and [singer Julian Casablancas] are just too similar, we're both control freaks.
 He wanted to do it his way, I wanted to do it my way, and obviously that's the point of me being there.
 And I'm saying 'Well, why am I here if you're not prepared to try and do it the way I want to do it?'
 We got on great, it was just one of those laughable things where it just doesn't work.
 I wanted them to change, and they didn't."

 Those sessions were ultimately scrapped and the band returned to their original producer, Gordon Raphael.
-The Strokes had exactly only three months of studio time to record the album.
+The Strokes had exactly three months of studio time left to record the album.
 Guitarist Nick Valensi stated that "the album would've ended up a lot better if we'd had another couple of weeks."

 Critical reception

-Room On Fire received generally positive reviews from critics: on the review aggregating website Metacritic, it currently has a score of 77 out of 100 based on 31 reviews, which indicates "generally favorable reviews".
+The music of Room on Fire has been described as indie rock, garage rock revival, and new wave.
+The album received generally positive reviews from critics: on the review aggregating website Metacritic, it currently has a score of 77 out of 100 based on 31 reviews, which indicates "generally favorable reviews".
 However, in general, reviewers found the album too similar to Is This It.
 Rob Mitchum of Pitchfork gave the album an 8 out of 10, but stated that the band "have all but given birth to an identical twin."
 A positive review from Rolling Stone said that "the Strokes have resisted the temptation to hit the brakes, grow up and screw around with a sound that doesn't need fixing — yet."
 The review also stated that "if you want comfort and clarity, you're definitely in the wrong room.
 This record was built for thrills and speed."
 Dan Tallis of BBC Music gave it a favorable review and said, "Bands should think themselves lucky to achieve such heights just once in their careers.
 However, they've done all they could have done.
 They've made Is This It part two.
 It's more of the same plus extras.
 And I'm more than happy to settle for that."